Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

       HTML element consists of opening tag, closing tag and content(optional for content-less tags).
 For example: \<p> This is the content \</p>, this complete thing is called HTML element.

+## Day 6

+26. ### How do you change the color of bullets?
+      The color of the bullet is always the color of the first text of the list.
+So, if we can change the color of the bullets by changing the color of the text.

+27. ### What will happen if we don't put \<!Doctype HTML> tag?
+      If we don't put \<!Doctype HTML> tag, the browser will not be able to identify that it is an HTML document and HTML5 tags will not function properly.

+28. ### What is HTML5 web storage?
+      HTML5 Web Storage is a mechanism in modern web browsers that allows web applications to store data locally within the user's browser.
+It provides two storage options: Local Storage and Session Storage.

+29. ### What is the use of "target" attribute in HTML?
+      The "target" attribute is used to specify where to open the linked document when the user clicks on the hyperlink.

+30. ### What is the use of "em" tag?
+      The "em" tag is a semantic tag which is used to apply emphasis to a word or phrase within a paragraph. <br />
+      Example: The sentence "I really enjoyed cycling" could be written using the "em" tag to emphasize the word "really": "I \<em>really \</em> enjoyed the concert last night."